Askham Bryan College

-Askham Bryan College is a specialist land-based college based in Askham Bryan, York, England.
-Opened to students in 1948, it also has centres in Newcastle, Middlesbrough, Saltaire and Wakefield.
+Askham Bryan College is a specialist land-based further education college and university college based in Askham Bryan, York, England.
+Established in 1936 as the Yorkshire Agricultural Institute, Askham Bryan College has campuses in Askham Bryan, Gateshead, Middlesbrough, Saltaire and Wakefield.
+Askham Bryan College is a member of the Land Based Colleges Aspiring to Excellence (Landex).

-Newton Rigg College became part of Askham Bryan College in 2011, but was closed in 2021.
-In 2022, Askham Bryan College was granted foundation degree awarding powers, becoming the only land-based college with those powers in the UK.
-University Centre Askham Bryan (UCAB), its upper education arm, had 3,850 students in 2024 studying courses in areas such as animal science, agriculture, veterinary nursing, equine science and zoo and wildlife conservation.

 History

 Askham Bryan College was built in 1936, but not opened until after World War II as the Yorkshire Agricultural Institute.
 It first opened to students in 1948 in Askham Bryan, York, England.
 19 years later, it became the Askham Bryan College of Agriculture and Horticulture.
 Since its founding, the college has opened a number of facilities, including at Newcastle, Middlesbrough, Saltaire and Wakefield.
 Newton Rigg College, based in Penrith, Cumbria, became part of Askham Bryan College in 2011, while Liz Philip was Principal.
 At that time, Askham Bryan College had eight other locations, and 4,000 students.
 Degrees were validated by Harper Adams University College and York St John University.
 In July 2013, it opened a new £2.4 million campus in Penrith.

 Between 2016 and 2020 student numbers at Newton Rigg fell by 40%.
 In 2020 Tim Whitaker announced that teaching at the Newton Rigg site would cease in July 2021.
 According to Cumbrian Lord Inglewood, the process of asset stripping may be "unlawful".
 The campus closed in 2021.

 In 2022, Askham Bryan College was granted foundation degree awarding powers, allowing it to create its own named degrees for its students with the University Centre Askham Bryan, its higher education arm, becoming the only land-based college in the UK with foundation degree awarding powers.
 Tim Whitaker remained CEO and Principal in 2022.